CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/virtual-networking.md

 # Virtual Networking

-MetaCentrum Cloud offers software-defined networking as one of its services.
+e-INFRA CZ Cloud offers software-defined networking as one of its services.
 Users can create their own networks and subnets, connect them with routers and set up tiered network topologies.

 Prerequisites: